subzey/js1k2015/postmortem/readme.md

 # On js1k 2015

-Programmers doesn't like to write documentation, often they doesn't like to write anything except code.
+Programmers don't like to write documentation, often they don't like to write anything except code.
 But sharing the knowledge is everything and here's the (brief) postmortem on what I did during this year's JS1K.

 It covers two entries, the [invitro](http://subzey.github.io/js1k2015invitro/) which I made with [@xem](https://github.com/xem)'s help and my very own compo entry, [Cosmic Railways](http://js1k.com/2015-hypetrain/demo/2217).

-These two entries has something in common, something that is quite unusual for me as a golfer: it was built from original source to "production" code completely automatically without touching a single byte "by hands" in between.
+These two entries have something in common, something that is quite unusual for me as a golfer: it was built from original source to "production" code completely automatically without touching a single byte "by hands" in between.

-## Uber builder
+## Über builder

 Of course, that wasn't a regular grunt or gulp task. _(In fact, no task runners were involved at all.)_
 That was just an ugly node.js script that nevertheless did its job well.